Trump targets judge in Jan. 6 case, says legal team will ask for ‘recusal’

-Former President Trump on Sunday said his legal team will ask for a recusal of the judge overseeing his case on federal charges related to efforts to overturn the 2020 election as well as a venue change, reiterating that he cannot get a fair trial in Washington, D.C.
+Former President Trump on Sunday said his legal team will ask for the recusal of the judge overseeing his case on federal charges related to efforts to overturn the 2020 election as well as a venue change, reiterating his belief that he cannot get a fair trial in Washington, D.C.

 “There is no way I can get a fair trial with the judge ‘assigned’ to the ridiculous freedom of speech/fair elections case.
 Everybody knows this, and so does she!”
 Trump wrote on Truth Social.
 “We will be immediately asking for recusal of this judge on very powerful grounds, and likewise for venue change, out [of] D.C.”